FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.tutorialspoint.com/mongodb/mongodb_interview_questions.htm

 [[↑] Back to top](#MongoDB)
 ### Does MongoDB support ACID transaction management and locking functionalities?
-(Senior)

 ACID stands that any update is:
 * **Atomic**: it either fully completes or it does not